jayachandradora/Low-Level-System-Design/Designing a Pub-Sub System.md

 ### Conclusion
 This design leverages SOLID principles, design patterns, and good software engineering practices to create a flexible, maintainable, and extensible Pub-Sub system in Java.
 It ensures low coupling and high cohesion, making it easier to add new features or modify existing ones without affecting other parts of the system.

+The designed Pub-Sub system effectively leverages SOLID principles as follows:

+### 1. Single Responsibility Principle (SRP)

+Each class in the design has a distinct responsibility:

+- **`Subscriber` Interface**: Defines the contract for subscribers to receive updates, ensuring that any subscriber only handles its message processing logic.
+- **`Publisher` Interface**: Manages publishing messages to subscribers, isolating the publishing logic from message handling.
+- **`PubSubSystem` Class**: Centralizes the subscription and publishing logic without being burdened with message processing details.
+- **`MessageHandler` Interface and Implementations**: Each handler is responsible for a specific type of message handling (e.g., logging, notifications).

+### 2. Open/Closed Principle (OCP)

+The design allows for extension without modification:

+- **New Subscribers**: Additional subscriber classes can be created (e.g., `ConcreteSubscriberC`) without changing the existing subscriber implementations or the `PubSubSystem`.
+- **New Message Handlers**: You can introduce new message handlers (e.g., `EmailNotificationHandler`) without modifying the existing handler implementations or the core logic.

+### 3. Liskov Substitution Principle (LSP)

+The system ensures that derived classes can be used interchangeably with their base classes:

+- Any implementation of the `Subscriber` interface (like `ConcreteSubscriberA` or `ConcreteSubscriberB`) can be substituted in the system without affecting its functionality.
+The `PubSubSystem` treats all subscribers uniformly based on their common interface.

+### 4. Interface Segregation Principle (ISP)

+Clients are not forced to implement interfaces they do not use:

+- Subscribers implement only the `update` and `getSubscriptionTopic` methods, which are relevant to them.
+They are not burdened with methods they don’t need.
+Similarly, different message handlers can implement their specific handling logic without unnecessary methods.

+### 5. Dependency Inversion Principle (DIP)

+High-level modules depend on abstractions rather than concrete implementations:

+- The `PubSubSystem` is not tightly coupled with specific subscriber implementations.
+It interacts through the `Subscriber` interface, allowing it to function independently of the actual implementations.
+- The `SubscriberFactory` abstracts the creation of subscribers, allowing the system to remain decoupled from the specific subscriber types being used.

+### Summary

+The design of the Pub-Sub system adheres to the SOLID principles by ensuring clear responsibilities, promoting extensibility, allowing substitutability, reducing unnecessary dependencies, and adhering to interface contracts.
+This results in a flexible, maintainable, and scalable architecture that can evolve over time without requiring significant changes to existing code.